zekepari/zekepari/README.md

   Most of my projects are being used in my online communities across various platforms like Roblox and Minecraft, namely Jorji, RoLinker and AsyncRTP.
 I try to use various languages to improve my cross-language proficiency.

   I'm a 1st year Computer Science student, and hold two nationally recognised Certificate IIIs in IT and Business.
-I also run two businesses; Tech Tower (Selling refurbished PCs on eBay), and Helter Development (Roblox game development       studio).
+I also run two businesses; Tech Tower (Selling Refurbished PCs via eBay), and Eve's Games (Roblox Game Development       Studio).

   Discord is the only way you can reach me.